Danidfra/nostr-pet/NIP.md

 # NIP-BB: Blobbi Virtual Pet Events

-`draft` `optional`

-This NIP defines event kinds for managing virtual pets called "Blobbi" on Nostr.
+This NIP defines the standardized event kinds, tags, and behaviors for managing virtual Blobbi pets on the Nostr protocol.
+It ensures interoperability between different Blobbi implementations while maintaining data integrity and providing a rich, interactive pet experience.

 ## Event Kinds